We look at the world once, in childhood. The rest is memory.

 Our Values

-This program is not “summer school.”
-Rather than propelling children towards certain learning milestones - an essential, but exhausting function of normal school - our program cultivates the desire to learn, activating the multiple benefits that children draw from time spent in nature, collaborative play, and creative pursuits.
+Our goal is to inspire wonder, which is the beginning of an intellectual life, by activating the multiple benefits that children draw from time spent in nature, collaborative play, and creative pursuits.
 There are no worksheets, no textbooks, and no screens.

 Program Overview